The Return of Corporate Tax Incentives Is a Bad Omen for Blue States

 In much of the country where Democrats actually hold power, this could be an opportunity to use it to advance an agenda of actually making government work, leveraging the largely untouched income and growing wealth of their richest residents to more efficiently provide services, build infrastructure, and directly help residents.
 Instead, if New Jersey is any guide, they will return to the comfortable old ways of using complicated tax incentives aimed at large corporations to indirectly spur vaguely defined “growth,” while cities and municipalities pare back spending on the parts of the state people actually interact with every day.

-In a few years, we’ll probably all read in ProPublica which politically connected wealthy investors actually benefitted from the program, and how much revenue, which could’ve gone to giving people better health coverage or building new rail lines or buying battery electric city buses or paying teachers more, these investors leeched from the system.
+In a few years, we’ll probably all read in ProPublica which politically connected wealthy investors actually benefitted from the program, and how much revenue—which could’ve gone to giving people better health coverage or building new rail lines or buying battery-powered electric city buses or paying teachers more—these investors leeched from the system.
 The Cool Zone, it turns out, is an economic opportunity zone as well.

 Read more https://newrepublic.com/article/160745/new-jersey-corporate-tax-incentives-bad-omen